jakejs/jake/README.md

 'before' and 'after' will only run once per test module -- *not* before and after each test.

+If you name your test 'beforeEach', it will run before each test.
+You can also name a test 'afterEach' for a test that runs after each test.

 Here's an example test-file:

 ```javascript